-As at June 30, 2018, the REIT owned a portfolio of 40 income-producing commercial properties, and one development property.
-The properties are located in Ontario, Saskatchewan, Alberta, British Columbia and Québec, totaling approximately 1.5 million square feet of gross leasable area ("GLA").
+As at September 30, 2018, the REIT owned a portfolio of 42 income-producing commercial properties, and one development property.
+The properties are located in Ontario, Saskatchewan, Alberta, British Columbia and Québec, totaling approximately 1.7 million square feet of gross leasable area ("GLA").

-893353 Alberta Inc. ("Dilawri") is a privately held corporation, which, together with certain of its affiliates, holds an approximate 39.1% effective interest in the REIT as at June 30, 2018, through the ownership, direction or control of all of the Class B limited partnership units ("Class B LP Units") of Automotive Properties Limited Partnership, the REIT's operating subsidiary (the "Partnership") and 480,552 REIT Units.
-The Class B LP Units are economically equivalent to REIT Units (as defined below), and are exchangeable generally on a one-for-one basis.
+893353 Alberta Inc. ("Dilawri") is a privately held corporation, which, together with certain of its affiliates, holds an approximate 39.1% effective interest in the REIT as at September 30, 2018, through the ownership, direction or control of all of the Class B limited partnership units ("Class B LP Units") of Automotive Properties Limited Partnership, the REIT's operating subsidiary (the "Partnership") and 480,552 REIT Units (as defined below).
+The Class B LP Units are economically equivalent to REIT Units, and are exchangeable generally on a one-for-one basis.
 Dilawri and its affiliates, other than its shareholders and controlling persons, are referred to herein as the "Dilawri Group".
+Upon closing of the October 2018 Equity Offering (as defined below), Dilawri's effective interest in the REIT was reduced from approximately 39.1% to approximately 32.8%.